Four Rooms: Production

 Bruce Willis filmed his role in two days, but worked on the film without being paid as a favor to Tarantino.
 As a result of violating Screen Actors Guild union rules, his performance went uncredited.

 Miramax presold Japanese distribution rights to Shochiku along with Gary Fleder's Things to Do in Denver When You're Dead, George T. Miller's Robinson Crusoe, John Ehle's The Journey of August King and Joe Chappelle's Halloween: The Curse of Michael Myers in a bulk acquisition deal.

 Reception

 Critical reception

 James Berardinelli of ReelViews described it as "one of 1995's major disappointments".
 Hal Hinson of The Washington Post said it "asserts itself as a goof so laboriously and aggressively that you almost feel pinned back in your seat".
 Roger Ebert of the Chicago Sun-Times singled out Rodriguez's "The Misbehavers" segment as the funniest of the film and the one that most effectively capitalized on Roth.
 Of Tarantino's "The Man from Hollywood" segment, Ebert said, "Tarantino had the right idea in choosing to satirize himself but unfortunately does not seem to understand why he is funny.
 A movie about him making this film could have been hilarious."

 The film won a Razzie Award for Worst Supporting Actress for Madonna.

 Box office

 The film grossed $4,257,354 in only 319 theaters.

+Home video

+Four Rooms was released on DVD on April 20, 1999 by Buena Vista Distribution.
+It was released on DVD on June 28, 2011 by Echo Bridge Entertainment.
+It was released on DVD and Digital on March 3, 2015 by Lionsgate Films.
+It is set to be released on 4K Ultra HD Blu-ray and standard Blu-ray on November 10, 2026 by Kino Lorber.